jhssilv/corcel-platform/HOWTO.md

 ### 3.3 Prepare Database

 - By default, the platform expects a Postgres database.
-- If you have essay/correction data, load it using scripts in `backups/` or via direct import.
+- If you have a migration file, load it using scripts in `backups/` or via direct import.
 - Update DB connection URLs as needed.

 ---